“The best thing a human being can do is to help another human being know more.”

 Maybe that’s why both men agree it’s better that they never lived in the same city, or worked in the same office.
 They would have wanted to talk all the time, leaving no time for the reading, which Munger describes as part of an essential continuing education program for the men who run one of the largest conglomerates in the world.

 “I don’t think any other twosome in business was better at continuous learning than we were,” he says, talking in the past tense but not really meaning it.
 “And if we hadn’t been continuous learners, the record wouldn’t have been as good.
 And we were so extreme about it that we both spent the better part of our days reading, so we could learn more, which is not a common pattern in business.”

-If you’re thinking they sit in front of a computer all day obsessing over numbers and figures?
-You’d be dead wrong.
+If you're thinking that they sit in front of a computer all day obsessing over numbers and figures, you'd be dead wrong.